GFCI Outlets Explained – The Un-Shocking Truth

 Or they can be wired incorrectly in a manner in which the outlet works, but does not actually trip and shut off power.
 These are safety hazards that our inspectors will seek to bring to your attention.

 On older homes, GFCIs may not be present, as they may not have been required by code at the time that the house was built.
 If they aren’t present in your home, you ought to consider installing them.
+In the case of rental properties, most codes will actually require them in certain areas (i.e. kitchens, bathrooms etc.), regardless of the home’s age.

 GFCI outlets are relatively inexpensive, and a standard outlet can easily be swapped with a GFCI with minimal difficulty.
 One GFCI outlet on the circuit can protect multiple outlets down-line, so you can often install just one on each required circuit, and the other outlets down-line on this circuit will be protected.
+GFCI breakers can also provide protection on an entire circuit, as mentioned above.

-Test your GFCI’s Periodically
+Test your GFCIs Periodically

 Because the internal components can wear out over time, you should also test these yourself on a regular basis.
 This can be done by plugging in a simple appliance such as a lamp, and pressing the “test” button.
+GFCI breakers also have the same “test” function built in.

 The outlet should make an audible click or pop, and the power to the lamp should shut off.
 When the “reset” button is pressed again, the lamp should turn back on, as power is restored to the outlet.